SpaceX rocket lifts off on first commercial satellite launch

-CAPE CANAVERAL, Florida (Reuters) - An unmanned Falcon 9 rocket developed by Space Exploration Technologies, or SpaceX, blasted off on Tuesday to put the company’s first commercial satellite into orbit, staking a potentially game-changing claim in a global industry worth nearly $190 billion a year.
+CAPE CANAVERAL, Fla., Dec 3 (Reuters) - An unmanned Falcon 9 rocket developed by Space Exploration Technologies, or SpaceX, blasted off on Tuesday to put the company’s first commercial satellite into orbit, staking a potentially game-changing claim in a global industry worth nearly $190 billion a year.

 The 22-story rocket lifted off from its seaside launch pad at Cape Canaveral Air Force Station in Florida at 5:41 p.m.
 EST/2241 GMT.